 - Compare Deep Learning performance of the selected server vs. the p3dn.24xlarge

-- Compare Total Cost of Ownership (TCO) of the selected server vs. the p3dn.24xlarge
+- Compare the cost of the selected server vs. the p3dn.24xlarge

 Selecting a server similar to a p3dn.24xlarge

 We use the Lambda Hyperplane - Tesla V100 Server, which is similar to the NVIDIA's DGX-1.
 Here's a side-by-side hardware comparison with the p3dn.25xlarge: